 This can be a complex undertaking, and you might find it helpful to have coaching or support.
 If you'd like more assistance, I encourage you to contact me for a consultation, and we can discuss the kinds of strategies that might work for your life.

 If you are just now joining me, and are curious about the harm reduction model, I invite you to check out the other posts in this series, and feel free to ask questions if you're curious.
-Next time, I plan to discuss some tips around drink-counting techniques.
+Next time, I plan to discuss some more specific tips around risk reduction and benefit maximization for psychedelic substances.
 Have a great week!

 * Some of the information in this post was gleaned from the excellent book Over the Influence: The Harm Reduction Guide for Managing Drugs and Alcohol.
 For those seeking further education about this topic, I can not recommend this book highly enough.